Ensuring the success of the Content side of Smart Algorithms

 Therefore, instead of attempting to automate actual human expertise, and replacing human beings at work, we believe that to be successful, automation should seek rather to enhance human work performance.

-For more information, register for our complimentary webinar: HASSLE-FREE CHATBOT DEVELOPMENT!
+For more information, see our complimentary webinar recording HASSLE-FREE CHATBOT DEVELOPMENT!

 The next threshold in automation will need to pay significant attention to content-based algorithms, which requires: (1) clarifying and narrowing the scope of the intended domain, and (2) successfully organizing and running the automation project.